 This skill can be used in technical challenges where characters may use chemicals or to understand a chemical reaction.
-(See: Rules-Tech Challenges)
+(See: Rules-Tech Challenges) Time scale Paced allows a character to modify or add new application to computers.

 Code Cracking - A character using a descrambler can decrypt a transmission given enough time.
+(See: Rules-Tech Challenges and Rules-Communications and Computers) Time scale Paced